CSCRC-SCREED/CSCRC-SCREED.github.io/README.md

 * Download and fill all relevant metadata in the [SCReeD Dataset Declaration Form](https://github.com/CSCRC-SCREED/cscrc-screed.github.io/blob/main/assets/docs/SCReeD%20Dataset%20Declaration%20Form.docx) (Click View Raw to download).

 ## The Uploading Process
-Once you are done its time upload the dataset.
-To upload the datasets, there are two methods.
-User can follow either of them.
+Once you are done its time to upload the dataset.
+To upload the datasets, there are two methods, user can follow either of them.

 ### Method 1:
 To upload data with method 1, users need to do following steps: